-History & Literature welcomes joint concentrations, and it aspires to make the integration of two concentrations as seamless as possible.
-In past years, History & Literature students have completed joint concentrations with:
+History & Literature welcomes joint concentrations, double concentrations, and secondary concentrations, and it aspires to make the integration of two concentrations as seamless as possible.
+This page offers an overview of how joints, doubles, and secondaries work in History & Literature, but students are encouraged to speak with an adviser for more specific information.

 - East Asian Studies